About Steve Sanson

 in 1972

-Steve moved to Nevada in 1995 where a few years later he became a member of the Republican Party.
-Beginning in 1998 Steve worked for the Fronteer Directory Company and headed their Credit, Collections, and Legal Department.
-At that time Steve also formed an association named the Southwest Spring Valley Residents Association (SSVRA) to give to community a voice in the development of their neighborhood.
+Steve moved to Nevada in 1995, becoming a member of the Republican Party a few years later.
+Beginning in 1998, Steve worked for the Frontier Directory Company heading their Credit, Collections, and Legal Department.
+At that time, Steve formed the Southwest Spring Valley Residents Association (SSVRA) to give a voice to the community in the development of their neighborhood.

 Steve Sanson Becomes A US Citizen